-Academic writing at the university and college level generally includes specific formatting requirements.
+Academic writing at university and college level generally includes specific formatting requirements.
 Here you will find a general description of these requirements, though different institutions and programs may have more specific requirements concerning scope, reference style, title page, and so forth.
 Be sure to check the guidelines in your discipline for these specifics.
 While many of these requirements may vary by field or institution, generally, requirements concerning citations, references, and ethical guidelines are strict and well-defined.
-You can find a general description of contents in a large assignment under Structuring a thesis.

 Many departments have their own title page template available for you to use.
 Typically, a title page includes:

-- Title, subtitle (for master and bachelor theses)
+- Title, subtitle (for master’s and bachelor’s theses)